curl/everything-curl/http/response.md

 done by the server when it includes a `Content-Encoding: gzip` in the response as a hint to the client.
-Compressed responses make a lot of sense when either static resources are sent (that were compressed previously) or even in run-time when there's more CPU power available than bandwidth.
+Compressed responses make a lot of sense when either static resources are sent (that were compressed previously) or even in run-time when there is more CPU power available than bandwidth.
 Sending a much smaller amount of data is often preferred.

 You can ask curl to both ask for compressed content *and* automatically and